Smithsonian/dpo-packrat/docs/content/user-tasks/voyager/_index.md

 2. Click on "Capture" in the top navigation
 3. Click on "Capture" in the Capture Task
 4. Click on "Save" in the Capture Task to send the thumbnails back to Packrat
-5. Click on "Save" in the top navigation to send the updated .svx.json scene file back to Packrat
+5. Click on "Save" in the top navigation to send the updated .svx.json Scene file back to Packrat